ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.rst

 Log deduplication
 ~~~~~~~~~~~~~~~~~

-By default, Ray will deduplicate logs that appear redundantly across multiple processes.
-The first instance of each log message will always be immediately printed.
-However, subsequent log messages of the same pattern (ignoring words with numeric components) will be buffered for up to five seconds and printed in batch.
+By default, Ray deduplicates logs that appear redundantly across multiple processes.
+The first instance of each log message is always immediately printed.
+However, subsequent log messages of the same pattern (ignoring words with numeric components) are buffered for up to five seconds and printed in batch.
 For example, for the following code snippet:

 .. code-block:: python